 TB Clinics

 Since 1993, tuberculosis (TB) case rates have been declining in both New York State and the United States.
 While the decrease in TB is encouraging, TB is still a concern.
 Students enrolling in any Health Professions program are required to have testing for exposure to tuberculosis.
-(For information on TB testing visit PubMed Health.)
+For information on where to get tested, you may speak with a nurse in the Wellness Center at (845) 341-4870 or ask for a Quantiferon Blood test or PPD test from your Primary Care Physician.

 What is tuberculosis?